halid1020/softgym/README.md

 Note that if you want to remove the environment

 ```
-conda remove -n softgym --all
+conda remove -n softgym-py3.10 --all
 ```

 4. Download and install the [`cloth_initial_states.zip`](https://drive.google.com/uc?id=1c6vPb-TVqkqOkc5-X33nDVJm5e2LPUG7) Note that you can skip this step if you want the environments themselves generates the corresponding initial states automatically at the begining of initialisation, but it may take quite a long time.